 Patent registration is an important source of information on R&D activities with direct economic value.
 Registering a patent waives the confidentiality of a new invention in return for obtaining exclusive rights to use the invention for a limited period of time.
 Registering a patent also allows for the pricing and trading of knowledge.
 Analyzing the number of Israeli patents registered in the US shows that in the past decade the number of Israeli patents registered in the US has doubled.
 In the period 1977 to 2004 Israelis registered more than 12,000 patents in the US, around 4,500 of them in the period 2001-04.
 The number of Israeli patents registered since 1977 places Israel as number 11 in the world in terms of patents registered in the US.
-A sign of the success of R&D in Israel in the past decade is that during this period the rate of growth in the number of American patents registered.
+A sign of the success of R&D in Israeli patents registered in the US was higher than the rate of growth in the number of American patents registered.
 The research also shows that there is a clear and strong link between Israeli companies' R&D expenditure and the number of patents registered in the US.